ylesia-wu/cse15l-lab-reports/lab-report-1.md

    ![Image](lab-report-1-images/cd_no_arg.png)

    The working directory when this command was run was ~/lecture1/messages.
 There was no output displayed in the terminal, but the working directory was changed to the root directory.
+This means that using *cd* with no arguments changes the working directory to the highest-level directory.
 The command produced no error.

 2. directory as the argument